 - Special badging of ‘FX4 Off-Road’ decal

-With all the hype of Fx4’s off-road package, let’s analyze whether Fx4 stacks up against their conventional 4×4 counterparts or not.
+With all the hype about Fx4’s off-road package, let’s analyze whether Fx4 stacks up against its conventional 4×4 counterparts or not.

 What is a 4×4 Truck?